JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 }
 ```

 As you can see, our `hello-substrate` pallet has one dipatchable call that takes a single argument, called `origin` which we'll investigate shortly.
-Both calls return a [`DispatchResult`](https://substrate.dev/rustdocs/master/frame_support/dispatch/type.DispatchResult.html) which can be either `Ok(())` indicating that the call succeeded, or and `Err` which we'll investigate in the [appetizer about errors](./3-errors.md).
+The call returns a [`DispatchResult`](https://substrate.dev/rustdocs/master/frame_support/dispatch/type.DispatchResult.html) which can be either `Ok(())` indicating that the call succeeded, or an `Err` which we'll investigate in the [appetizer about errors](./3-errors.md).

 ## Inside a Dispatchable Call